alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 This led to an interesting conversation with my uncle about making an AI artist.
 I suggested that understanding creativity in computational terms, or at least having a nuanced definition that can be approximated by a program, could help to achieve this, if possible.
 Therefore, I asked him to recall how he came up with the idea for his latest artwork, which was exhibited at ARCO, Spain's International Contemporary Art Fair.

 Explaining this artistic piece goes against its essence, but trust me, we could discuss its intricacies for hours.
 Still, I’ll try to focus on the main point.
-As you can see in Figure X, the piece consists of a wall displaying Romanticism paintings with black weighing scales on the floor.
+As you can see in Figure 4, the piece consists of a wall displaying Romanticism paintings with black weighing scales on the floor.
 The mere presence of Romantic paintings in a Contemporary Art fair is already surprising, but the piece explores current dialogue mechanism between artwork and spectator.

 In our current era, when confronted with art we don't immediately understand, we often demand quick explanations.
 We've lost our patience for mystery, for engaging in slow but intense dialogue with an artwork, for dealing with ambiguity.
 Conditioned by fast internet and instant information, we expect immediate answers from art.
 However, art often transmits questions rather than answers, usually philosophical questions without clear solutions.